 Throw a Chinese New Year party

 Whether you’re celebrating at home or at school, throwing a party is a great way to teach children about China.
-Stock up on fortune cookies, lanterns and decorations and have a read of our Chinese New Year party ideas for inspiration.
+Stock up on fortune cookies, lanterns and decorations, have a read of our Chinese New Year party ideas for inspiration and find out the meanings behind some of the most popular Chinese New Year decorations.

 Wear something red